baxterjo/baxterjo.github.io/site_content/software_projects/web_site/content.md

 #### ABOUT THE PROJECT

 This website is my first foray into building a GUI using Rust.
-I built a static HTML website (now on an [archive branch](https://github.com/baxterjo/baxterjo.github.io/tree/archive/old-site)) on my way out of college in 2020 and decided that upgrading it to a web app would be great practice for developing my frontend skills.
+I built a static HTML website (now on an [archive branch](https://github.com/baxterjo/baxterjo.github.io/tree/archive/old-site)) on my way out of college in 2020 and decided that upgrading it to a web app would be great practice for developing my frontend skills for other personal projects I want to work on.

 #### SKILLS USED